bihaox/CALM/docs/final.md

 * <i>Text generation and decoding methods: </i> Losely speaking, text generation is achieved by incrementally generating the next word $$w_i$$ given $$w_{<i}$$, until an end of sentence token is sampled($$w_i = \textit{<EOS>}$$).
 However, various research have shown that greedy decoding algorithm that selects word that maximizes the conditional probability $$p(w_i \mid w_{<i})$$ is problematic, and imposes issues such as generated text becomes a sequence of same words.

-    To address this issue, several methods such as beam search, top-k sampling and nucleus sampling have been developed, with the general idea of incorporating stochasticity into the generation process.
-Concretely, these algorithms will still choose a word $$w_i$$ with high probability at each step, but do not always choose the word that maximizes the conditional probability.
+    To address this issue, several methods such as beam search, top-k sampling and nucleus sampling have been developed, with the general idea of incorporating stochasticity into the generation process(5, 11).
+Generally, these algorithms will still choose a word $$w_i$$ with high probability at each step, but do not always choose the word that maximizes the conditional probability.

 * <i>Part of speech tagging:</i> Part of speech tagging is the task of assigning part of speech to each word for a given sequence.
 Examples of POS tags are Nouns(NN), proper Nouns(NNP) and coordinating conjunctions(CC).
 There are multiple ways to achieve this task, such as neural network based methods and conditional random field based methods.
-Libraries that provides this functionality includes NLTK, StanfordNLP tagger, etc.
+Libraries that provides this functionality includes NLTK, StanfordNLP tagger, etc(9, 12).

-* <i>GPT-2: </i>The GPT-2 model is a [transformer](http://jalammar.github.io/illustrated-transformer/)-based model trained on 8-million web pages.
+* <i>GPT-2: </i>The GPT-2 model is a [transformer](http://jalammar.github.io/illustrated-transformer/)-based model trained on 8-million web pages(1, 4).
 The model could be used as-is, but could also be fine-tuned on domain specific text to adapt to tasks that require the model to understand things beyond web pages.
-For example, our work uses a GPT-2 model trained on stories.
+For example, our work uses a GPT-2 model fine-tuned trained on story pieces that begins with a special genre token, and thus the genre of generated text could be controlled by conditioning the decoder on any genre token of choice(4).

 ### 2. Text generation methods